 To accelerate American AI innovation, agencies launched a computing resource pilot through the National AI Research Resource.
 This provides researchers and students with access to computing power, data, models, and more from government and private partners.
 Agencies also began large-scale hiring of AI talent into government, including data scientists.
 New flexibilities and tech talent programs are facilitating recruitment.
 The EducateAI initiative is funding development of inclusive K-12 through undergraduate AI curricula.

-Additionally, the National Science Foundation is launching Regional Innovation Engines focused on advancing AI, beginning with a $15 million investment in the Piedmont Triad Regenerative Medicine Engine.
+Additionally, the National Science Foundation is launching Regional Innovation Engines focused on advancing AI.
+It begins with a $15 million investment in the Piedmont Triad Regenerative Medicine Engine.
 The Department of Health and Human Services created an AI Task Force to provide regulatory clarity and catalyze health care AI innovation while addressing issues like bias in algorithms.

-If you have any inquiries or need assistance with the executive order’s potential impact or any other AI laws globally, reach out to BABL AI.
+If you have any inquiries or need assistance on any AI laws globally, reach out to BABL AI.
 Their Audit Experts are ready to provide valuable assistance.